mildred/nimnews/README.md

 - [RFC-850]: Message structure, control messages, not implemented at all except very basic parsing of headers and body following mostly [RFC-822] [RFC-2822] and [RFC-5322]
+- [RFC-2919] and [RFC-2369]: List-Id and other List headers on feed email list

+Goals:

-Goals: I'm writing this in hope to link it with mailman so mailing lists can be mirrored to newsgroups.
+- I'm writing this in hope to link it with mailman so mailing lists can be mirrored to newsgroups.

+- Federated Newsgroup server with open feed subscription via e-mail

+TODO:

+- handle List-Id and list-specific headers when sending in LIST mode

+    - Sender and Reply-To is set to group-group.name@fqdn.example.net
+    - if the message does not originates from NNTP (To:/Cc: field present) the From (or Reply-To) header should be added to the outgoing Reply-To header
+    - if the From e-mail has DMARC, rename From by Originated-From and put the Sender value in the From header
+    - Add List-Id, and other list related headers

+- handle user permission, only allow posting if the From header matches the user name

+- handle authentication when feeding messages (the sending server should tell the receiving one that the newsgroup came from itself and not some random party, could be via specific DKIM)

+- handle incoming e-mail for federation (add optional LMTP server)

+- handle automatic subscribption to server feeds

+- handle incoming e-mail requests for LIST mode subscription:

+    - subscribe-group.name@fqdn.example.net: create an e-mail feed after a successful challenge
+    - unsubscribe-group.name@fqdn.example.net: stop the e-mail subscription

 Build
 -----